Skip to content

 Protecting Your Students’ Rights

-Action Checklists for Responding to Critical Challenges and Ensuring Safe & Supportive Schools
+Action Checklists for Building Schoolwide Readiness and Sustaining Safe, Supportive Schools

-Educators and school leaders play a critical role in safeguarding the rights, safety, and dignity of immigrant and EL students.
+Educators and school leaders have the authority and responsibility to safeguard the rights, safety, and dignity of all students, particularly immigrant and EL learners.

 A. What To Do if ICE Shows Up at Your School